digitaldna01/CASCS506-FinalProject/README.md

    - A higher `C` value prioritized minimizing classification errors near the margin, avoiding oversimplified decision boundaries.
    - This enhanced the model’s ability to classify challenging cases more accurately.

 The significant jump in accuracy demonstrates the importance of careful hyperparameter tuning.
-By balancing precision (via learning rate), flexibility (via `C`), and stability (via iterations), the tuned SVM achieved **92.65% accuracy**, competing closely with XGBoost's **97.05% accuracy**.
+By balancing precision (via learning rate), flexibility (via `C`), and stability (via iterations), the tuned SVM achieved **92.65% accuracy**, competing closely with SVC's **97.05% accuracy**.
 This highlights the strength of the custom SVM implementation when properly optimized.

 <img src="./image/svmMatrix.png" alt="Resized Image" width="600">
 <img src="./image/ScratchSvmMatrix.png" alt="Resized Image" width="600">